European Immigrant Birthplace Records

 The database spans the first half of the 20th century for the most part and concentrates on the wave of immigrants who settled here between 1895 and 1920 although there are scattered entries for later and earlier settlers.

 There may be multiple entries for the same name.
 In most cases, these are different individuals who shared the same first and last name.
 However, if an individual had more than one spouse, that person may appear twice.
 What appears here on line is but a mere fraction of the materials we hope to post eventually.
-Most of the material we have is taken from selected localities in the states of Connecticut, Delaware, Ohio, New Jersey, Missouri and Rhode Island.
+Most of the material we have is taken from selected localities in the states of Connecticut, Delaware, Ohio, New Jersey, Missouri, Rhode Island, Maryland, Pennsylvania and New York.
 Even if you think you had no family in any of these states, check the database anyway.
 You never know where your relatives may have been migrating before they settled down permanently.
 Perhaps their lives touched a locality in one of these states and you are unaware of this.

 The names of females in the database may be married or maiden surnames.
 Some of the womens’ surnames contain the Polish feminine grammatical endings (-ska or -cka) so be sure to search under both versions (i.e. Korzeniecki and Korzeniecka).